gaak99/oxly/README.md

 Both local and remote notebook have been modified.
 ```

 The oxly `merge` cmd uses diff3(1) and will try to auto-merge.
-If it can't auto-merge all hunks the conflicts can be resolved by hand with Emacs' ediff-merge-with-ancestor (nice UI) or $EDITOR diff3-output (not so nice UI).
+If it can't auto-merge all hunks the conflicts can be resolved by hand with the Emacs ediff-merge-with-ancestor cmd (nice UI) or $EDITOR diff3-output (not so nice UI).

 My use case is two Dropbox clients (Emacs/Unix, Ogzly/Android) so more/other clients not tested but maybe can be done carefully and two at a time.
 Also see Caveats/Gotchas below.